integrated-land-simulator/model_description/descript/matsiro.md

 ## Calculation of canopy albedo and transmissivity

-The calculation of canopy albedo and transmissivity is based on the calculation of radiation within a canopy layer proposed by Watanabe and Ohtani (1995).
+The calculation of canopy albedo and transmissivity is based on the calculation of radiation within a canopy layer proposed by @Watanabe1995-je.

 Considering the canopy as vertically uniform and making use of several assumptions for simplification, the transfer equations of insolation within the canopy and the boundary condition are expressed as